-- The Bachelor of Arts in Interior Design (IDN) offered by the Royal University for Women (RUW) is guided by the standards of the National Qualifications Framework (NQF) and the regulations of the Higher Education Council (HEC) of the Kingdom of Bahrain.
-The delivery of the programme is determined at both University and College levels in relation to the RUW Strategic Plan 2016-2021 and the newly developed RUW Strategic Plan 2022-2027.
-The College of Art and Design (CAD) Operational Plan 2022-2023, Programme Approval and Modification Policy, and RUW Curriculum Review Process indicate the review and improvement practices at the College and programme levels, where the IDN programme is subject to scrutiny considering internal and external stakeholders' feedback. - At the College level, the CAD Risk Management Plan indicates a scoping of internal risks, and how management or monitoring activities can be carried out.
+- The Bachelor of Arts in Graphic Design (GRD) offered by the Royal University for Women (RUW) is guided by the standards of the National Qualifications Framework (NQF) and the regulations of the Higher Education Council (HEC) of the Kingdom of Bahrain.
+The delivery of the programme is determined at both University and College Levels in relation to the RUW Strategic Plan 2016-2021 and the newly developed RUW Strategic Plan 2022-2027).
+The College of Art and Design (CAD) Operational Plan 2022-2023, Programme Approval and Modification Policy, and RUW Curriculum Review Process indicate the review and improvement practices at the College and programme levels, where the GRD programme is subject to scrutiny considering internal and external stakeholders' feedback. - At the College level, the CAD Risk Management Plan indicates a scoping of internal and external risks, and how management or monitoring activities can be carried out.
 These risks include human resources, teaching and learning, Information Technology (IT), pandemics, and low demand for the programmes.
+The Panel notes that since the COVID-19 pandemic, there has been strategic development to address the need for dynamic change, including the move to online teaching, and establishing dedicated committees to monitor the teaching and health and safety arrangements.
 Furthermore, the RUW Disaster Recovery Policy was developed to recognise and mitigate critical IT disruption.
 However, the Panel is of the view that potential risks, especially those related to the quality of the programme and academic standards are not sufficiently covered.
-Therefore, the Panel recommends that the College should identify a wider range of risk areas related to the quality of the programme and academic standards and effectively deal with these risks. - The qualification's type and content are clearly reflected in the programme title, which is concise and accurately stated in the certificates, transcripts, and in all relevant documentation, including the Curriculum Plan 2021-2022, IDN Programme Specification, Programme Handbook, and RUW Students Handbook, as well as on the university's website.
-Furthermore, the IDN programme was placed on the NQF Register in January 2020, hence, it adheres to the NQF qualification design requirements.
+Therefore, the Panel recommends that the College should identify a wider range of risk areas related to the quality of the programme and academic standards and effectively deal with these risks.

-The IDN Programme Specification identifies four programme aims that are aligned with the university and CAD's missions and goals.
-The programme aims are regularly revised considering relevant stakeholders' feedback, for which the Panel was provided with meeting minutes indicating the discussion and contribution by the College Advisory Committee (CAC) members on the matter.
+- The qualification's type and content are clearly reflected in the programme title, which is concise and accurately stated in the certificates, transcripts, and in all relevant documentation, including the Curriculum Plan 2021-2022, GRD Programme Specification, the Programme Handbook, and RUW Students Handbook, as well as on the university's website.
+Furthermore, the GRD programme was placed on the NQF Register in January 2020, hence, it adheres to the NQF qualification design requirements. - The GRD Programme Specification identifies four programme aims that are aligned with the university and CAD's missions and goals.
+The programme aims are regularly revised considering the College Advisory Committee (CAC) members' feedback.